oVirt/ovirt-site/source/feature/design/stabledeviceaddresses.html.md

 ------------------------------------------------------------------------

-OVFWriter should be extended to write the information retrieved in the domxml value from VDSM to the OVF file.
+OVFWriter should be extended to write the information retrieved in the new structure from VDSM to the OVF file.
 Change should be coordinated with OVF team.

 import

 ------------------------------------------------------------------------

-OVFReader should be extended to read the information retrieved in the domxml value from VDSM from the OVF file.
+OVFReader should be extended to read the information retrieved in the new structure from VDSM from the OVF file.

 #### API Design

-VM/vm_dynamic entities should have additional hash properties Disk-VM mapping should have the address property VM Interface should have the address property DAL classes for generic device support
+VM/vm_dynamic entities should have additional hash properties disk_vm_map mapping should have the address and boot_order properties VM Interface should have the address and boot_order properties DAL classes for generic device support

 ### VDSM